Hk-Hacker-Harsh/CTF_Project/Readme.md

 <b>
 Flag : IITMCC{Fl@g_L00Ks_Lik3_M3}
 <br>
-In case no info given, assume it is related to server use IP : 4.194.181.183</b>
+In case no info given, assume it is related to server use IP : 4.194.181.183 (If Server seems Down...
+MSG Me...)</b>

 <br>